Ruben Bemelmans: 2015–2018: US Open and Wimbledon third rounds

 In September 2015, Bemelmans defeated Gilles Müller and Jack Sock (retired) to reach the third round of the US Open where he lost against Switzerland's Stan Wawrinka in three sets.

 He was unable to defend his title in Eckental however, falling in the semi-finals to Benjamin Becker.
 Bemelmans also played an active part in the Belgian Davis Cup team that reached the final that season, and played the second singles rubber where he was beaten by Andy Murray.

 Bemelmans made 2 Challenger finals late in 2016, at Charlottesville and Champaign.

 In 2017, Bemelmans won the title in Koblenz, which pushed him back inside the Top 150, before losing to Denis Shapovalov in the final of the Challenger in Drummondville.

 He then made the third round of Wimbledon, his best result at the tournament, beating former world No. 2 Tommy Haas in the first round.

 The 2018 Australian Open saw Bemelmans win his first match at the tournament in 3 main draw appearances when he earned a credible first round victory over 18th seed Lucas Pouille.

 At the 2018 French Open he made it past the first round for the second consecutive grand slam when he beat Yuki Bhambri in his opening match.
 However he lost in five sets in round two to Estonian Jürgen Zopp.

 Bemelmans qualified for the 2018 Wimbledon Championships defeating Bernard Tomic in the final qualifying round.
 He then defeated American Steve Johnson in five sets to reach round 2 of a slam for the third consecutive time in 2018.

 2019–2022: Retirement

 He made history when he qualified for an Open Era record sixth time at the 2019 Wimbledon Championships beating American Donald Young 6–4, 6–4, 6–1.
 Bemelmans had been tied for the qualifying record with Alejandro Falla, Ken Flach, Edouard Roger-Vasselin and Jimmy Wang.

-In February 2021, He won his sixth singles Challenger title at the 2021 Challenger La Manche defeating Lukáš Rosol.
-In September, he also won his tenth doubles Challenger title at the 2021 Challenger Biel/Bienne partnering Daniel Masur.
+In February 2021, Bemelmans won his sixth singles Challenger title at the 2021 Challenger La Manche defeating Lukáš Rosol.
+In September 2021, he also won his tenth doubles Challenger title at the 2021 Challenger Biel/Bienne partnering Daniel Masur.

 He played his last singles professional match in the qualifying draw as a wildcard at the 2022 European Open in Antwerp.
 He also participated in the doubles event having received also a wildcard partnering compatriot Alexander Blockx where he lost in the first round.

+Coaching Career

+Following his retirement, he coached Zizou Bergs until 2026.
+He also accompanied Alexander Blockx in April that year, at the 2026 Mutua Madrid Open, although not in a confirmed official coach role.